aaronstockdill/PAUL/README.md

 ###2.
 Technologies in Paul

 As Paul is written in Python3 and Applescript, it is Mac OS X only.
 It uses mdfind, the command line version of spotlight, to find files.
-Using OS X's dictation it is possible to talk to Paul, too!
+Using OS X's dictation it is possible to talk to Paul, too, using the command line interface.

 ###3.
 Installing Paul

-The `install` script has not been tested.
+~~The `install` script has not been tested.
 Run this at your own peril.
-No responsibility will be taken for loss of Paul, data, or a working operating system.
+No responsibility will be taken for loss of Paul, data, or a working operating system.~~ This `install` script __DOES NOT WORK__.
+Please __DO NOT USE IT__.

-Paul has the functionality in place for a 'first run setup' interface, but it has not yet been created.
-As such, you have to learn they way around yourself at the moment.
+Paul has the functionality in place for a 'first run setup' interface, so on first run, please click "New User".
+Paul will then guide you through the set-up, and provide a quick run-down on how to interact with him.

 ###4.
 Paul's Structure